Exploring the Heart of Ancient Greece: A Visit to the Acropolis of Athens

-Acropolis has suffered many damages through the years.
+Acropolis has suffered much damage through the years.
 The greatest one was on 26 September 1687 when the Venetian invaders bombarded the hill.
 At the time, the Parthenon temple was serving as an ammunition depot and the attack resulted in a large explosion that damaged the monument severely.

 Is the Parthenon one of the seven wonders of the ancient world?

 No, Parthenon was never one of the seven wonders.
 However, the sculptor that was responsible for its construction was the artist behind the Statue of Zeus at Olympia which is one of the seven wonders of the ancient world.